-Naomi Campbell is the Right Question Institute’s Microdemocracy program manager.
+Naomi Campbell is the Right Question Institute’s Microdemocracy Program Director.
 She is leading RQI’s programmatic efforts to promote the adoption of the Right Question Strategy across many fields and present our vision of Microdemocracy — that effective participation in a democracy can start when people begin to participate in decisions that affect them in their ordinary encounters with public or publicly funded institutions.

 Naomi originally joined RQI as a summer intern in 2011 and was then the organization’s first Microdemocracy Fellow in 2012-2013.
 After working with RQI, she earned a J.D. cum laude from Harvard Law School, where she was a clinical student in the Immigration and Refugee Clinic and the Negotiation and Mediation Clinic.
 She also served on the board of the Law and International Development Society.
 She spent 2017-2018 on a Public Service Venture Fund Fellowship with Centro de los Derechos del Migrante (CDM) in Mexico City, where she worked to promote justice for low-wage workers in the U.S.-Mexico migrant stream.